Javier Milei 2023 presidential campaign: Foreign policy

 Milei's foreign policy proposals have been described as radical.
 In August 2023, he dismissed the possible participation of Argentina to BRICS, said he would freeze relations with China, and have Argentina, South America's second-biggest economy, pull out of the Mercosur trade bloc with Brazil.
 Additionally, he scorned socialists in Latin America and abroad.
 Analysts stated that a breakdown of Argentina–China relations could harm the Argentine economy.
 About China, Milei said: "People are not free in China, they can't do what they want and when they do it, they get killed.
 Would you trade with an assassin?"

 Milei endorses the Madrid Charter, a document drafted by Vox that characterizes left-wing groups, such as the São Paulo Forum and the Puebla Group, as enemies of Ibero-America and accuses them of engaging in "a criminal project under the umbrella of the Cuban regime" that "seeks to destabilize liberal democracies and the state of law".
 He signed the document alongside other far-right politicians across the region, including Eduardo Bolsonaro from Brazil, Rafael López Aliaga from Peru, and José Antonio Kast from Chile.
 On foreign policy, he stated that the United States and Israel would be his primary allies if elected president.
 He also expressed his intention to relocate the Argentine embassy in Israel from Tel Aviv to Jerusalem.
-He condemned the October 2023 Hamas attack on Israel.
+He condemned the October 7 attacks.